When authors refer to other great works, people, and events, it’s usually not accidental. Put on your super-sleuth hat and figure out why.

 "But they're… they're told by an idiot."(16.32)

 This refers to another line from that same speech of Macbeth's.
-The full quote from the Shakespeare is: "It is a tale / Told by an idiot, full of sound and fury, / Signifying nothing.
+The full quote from the Shakespeare is: "It is a tale / Told by an idiot, full of sound and fury, / Signifying nothing."
 The "it" in question is identified in the previous line as "life."
-In other words…life is meaningless.
+In other words… life is meaningless.
 This is an interesting phrase in the context that John uses it, which is to describe the feelies.
 In his mind, the reality created (maybe even simulated) by the World State is in fact meaningless.
-John imagines his world, on the other hand, or at least the world he seeks to inhabit, as being very different.
+John imagines his world, on the other hand—or at least the world he seeks to inhabit—as being very different.
 Shakespeare isn't meaningless, he insists.
 Shakespeare isn't told by an idiot.

 "And all our yesterdays have lighted fools the way to dusty death."
 (18.69)

 This is the third time John refers to Macbeth's big Act V speech.
-This particular line states that every day which passes brings us that much closer to death.
+This particular line states that every day that passes brings us that much closer to death.
 John ponders this uplifting moment when he's digging in his garden and forcing himself to think about Linda's death.
 In a big way, Linda's death has a lot to do with John's own impending death.
 Part of the reason it's so difficult to see her die, aside from the fact that she was his mom, is that it really drives home the sense of his own mortality.